 The right type of pre-prosthetic surgery treatment for you will be determined after a consultation by an experienced oral surgeon, such as Dr. Nedbalski and Dr. Chai of Boulder Oral Surgery.
 They will be able to evaluate your unique condition and determine the appropriate course of treatment to result in the most comfortable fit for your dentures.

 It is not uncommon for a patient with dentures to receive periodic adjustments from their dentist.
 However, when discomfort continues despite these adjustments, your dentist may refer you to an oral surgeon, who can surgically prepare the mouth for their dentures.
 After pre-prosthetic surgery, dentures may be worn securely and comfortably, allowing the patient to eat, speak, and smile with confidence again.

 At Boulder Oral Surgery, we formulate customized treatment plans for every patient.
 Your oral health needs, personal goals, and facial structure will all play a critical role in creating the best treatment plan for you.
 Common types of pre-prosthetic surgery include:

 Your dentures should provide a fit that is comfortable and secure.
 A prosthesis that is ill-fitting can affect daily functions such as eating, speaking, and chewing.
 If periodic adjustments by your dentists fail to provide the best fit, surgical treatment like pre-prosthetic surgery may be recommended.
-Please contact Boulder Oral Surgery to meet with Dr. Nedbalski for a comprehensive consultation and treatment plan.
+Please contact Boulder Oral Surgery to meet with Dr. Nedbalski or Dr. Chai for a comprehensive consultation and treatment plan.